JC-282-AD/msdk/Examples/MAX32655/Bluetooth/BLE_Vehicle/README.md

 - Connect P0_30 (SCL) and P0_31 (SDA) with corresponding SCL and SDA pins on ADXL343 Accelerometer.

 **Put the level shifter between for the following conenctions**
 - Connect P1_6 and P1_7 (two GPIOs) with two inputs of right motor control signal.
 - Connect P1_8 and P1_9 (two GPIOs) with two inputs of left motor control signal.
 - Connect P0_24 (PWM) with ENA pin for right motor on motor driver.
 - Connect P0_20 (PWM) with ENA pin for left motor on motor driver.

+## Software:

+There are two python files in client_script folder: `client.py` and `dashboard.py`.
+You should run `client.py` on PC to get connected with ME17 through Bluetooth. `dashboard.py` will be used by `client.py` to draw the dashboard for the vehicle.

+### CMSIS - DSP

+There are two functions is used from CMSIS - DSP library in this project: FIR filter and PID motor control.

+#### PID motor control:

+The PID motor control is used to make users better control the vehicle.

+#### FIR filter:

+The FIR filter is used to filter the data derived from the accelerometer.